Tilly Ramsay

-Matilda Elizabeth Ramsay (born 8 November 2001) is an English television presenter, chef and social media influencer best known for presenting the BBC cooking show Matilda and the Ramsay Bunch on CBBC alongside her family.
+Matilda Elizabeth Ramsay (born 8 November 2001) is an English television presenter, cook and social media influencer best known for presenting the BBC cooking show Matilda and the Ramsay Bunch on CBBC alongside her family.
 Ramsay has made numerous television appearances including This Morning, Gordon Ramsay's Home Cooking, Blue Peter, MasterChef Junior, Friday Night Jazz, and The Late Late Show with James Corden.
 Her parents are Tana Ramsay, a cook book author, and Gordon Ramsay, a celebrity chef.
 She resides in both the United Kingdom and the United States with her family and was a contestant on the nineteenth series of Strictly Come Dancing.
-Ramsay was also a contestant on Celebrity MasterChef Australia where she reached the final.
+Ramsay was also a contestant on Celebrity MasterChef Australia, where she reached the final.